jaapmarcus/mediaelement-wordpress/media-element/readme.txt

 = What does this get me over other HTML5 players? =

 Most HTML5 players offer one player to modern browsers and then a competely separate Flash player to older browser.
 This creates an inconsistent look and functionality.

-Instead, MediaElement.js upgrades older browsers, using Flash to mimic the entire HTML5 Media API.
-Then once all the browsers have something that looks like HTML5 Media, we build a consistent player on top using just HTML and CSS.

-See original blog post at <a href="http://johndyer.name/post/MediaElement-js-a-magic-unicorn-HTML5-video-library.aspx">johndyer.name</a> for a full explanation of MediaElement.js

 == Screenshots  ==